mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 Mondoo supports on-demand scanning of an Ansible inventory in two ways:

-- **Run cnspec scan --ansible-inventory** - Use the `cnspec scan --ansible-inventory` command to parse the output of `ansible-inventory -i <host_file.ini> --list` command, and scan with Mondoo.
+- Use the `cnspec scan --inventory-ansible --inventory-file FILENAME` command to parse the output of `ansible-inventory -i <host_file.ini> --list` command, and scan with Mondoo.
-- **Run cnspec scan as an Ansible Task** - Create an Ansible task to scan your infrastructure.
+- Create an Ansible task that runs `cnspec scan` to scan your infrastructure.

 With both of the scenarios above, your assets:

-1. Authenticates with your Mondoo Platform account using the cnspec configuration on your local workstation
+1. Authenticate with your Mondoo Platform account using the cnspec configuration on your local workstation

 2. Run any policies enabled in that space

-3. Report the results back to Mondoo Platform so you can view reports and asset scores for all assets in the Mondoo Console
+3. Return the results to Mondoo Platform so you can view reports and asset scores for all assets in the Mondoo Console

 With these approaches, Mondoo doesn't install anything on your infrastructure.
 Every time you want to see fresh results, you must scan the assets.

 The next section provides hands-on tutorials for running both on-demand scenarios.

-### On-demand scan of Ansible inventory with cnspec scan --ansible-inventory
+### On-demand scan of Ansible inventory

 This section is a hands-on guide on how to trigger an on-demand scan of an Ansible inventory.
 When you finish, you will have fresh asset scores and reports for all of your Ansible inventory in your Mondoo Platform account.